Just gimme some Truth

 On Wednesday, Labour MP, Sarah Champion, resigned her position on the front bench for having told the truth about mainly Muslim rape gangs targeting mainly white (or at least non-Muslim) teenage girls in a popular tabloid newspaper, the Sun, which the left, myself included, has long despised.
 I could think of few cases that could better exemplify the problem with politically correct censorship of both open debate and objective investigation as this.
 Her Labour colleagues have accused her sensationalism bordering on racism and collobarating with the hated Murdoch press, yet at the end of the day what matters is not what the liberal intelligentsia believe today, but what diligent historians will conclude tomorrow.
 Who's right, obedient Guardian columnists who pretend there are no irreconciable cultural differences between sizable sections of the growing Muslim community and the indigenous population or tenacious journalists such as Douglas Murray and Raheem Kassam, author of No Go Zones, who challenge the new orthodoxy?
 Should we await an official report to reassure us that our benevolent authorities are looking after our best interests or should we challenge media bias and demand both truth and common sense solutions?
 Now imagine a near future where the truth about rape gangs is no longer contested by rival sections of our media, but is flagged as hate speech and all Internet searches on such issues point to fact-checking services that essentially obfuscuate reality through selective statistics and emotional arguments.

 So let us for the sake of argument agree that both racism and sexual abuse are morally reprehensible, but we have a logistical problem here.
 If the main concern of the police and social services were the welfare of vulnerable teenage girls, it would be an open and shut case once they had sufficient evidence to prosecute the perpetrators.
 Don’t get me wrong in all such cases we need to corroborate evidence on the ground to prevent the police from arresting innocent participants in consensual sexual encounters.
 However, the recent trial of a Newcastle-based grooming gang follows a familiar pattern seen up and down the country.
-Young Muslim playboys lure working class non-Muslim teenagers to sex parties plying them drugs such as cannabis and mephedrone.
-As detailed in Peter McLoughlin’s book Easy Meat: Inside Britain’s Grooming Gang Scandal, these organised gang bangs have been going on for some time, but the establishment colluding with the regressive left have done their best to hush up and downplay this scale of this scandal.
+Young playboys, mainly of South Asian Muslim descent, lure working class non-Muslim teenagers to sex parties plying them drugs such as cannabis and mephedrone.
+As detailed in Peter McLoughlin’s book Easy Meat: Inside Britain’s Grooming Gang Scandal, these organised gang bangs have been going on for some time, but the establishment colluding with the regressive left have done their best to hush up and downplay the scale of this phenomenon.
 When the Rotherham case first hit the news, many viewers of mainstream news programmes could be forgiven for thinking it was isolated to one town.
 Ever since the authorities have been in damage limitation mode.
 Yet Channel 4 journalists have known about it since the suppressed 2004 documentary Edge of the City.